Jump to:

 Sahacha Nilkumhang/Shutterstock

-You may want to use a dry shampoo here instead of the regular one.
+You can also use a dry shampoo here instead of the regular one.
 If you choose to use dry shampoo, apply it to the roots.
 It helps with freshness and adds volume to your hair.
-Volumizing shampoo gives your hair some extra volume, so it’s a great choice too.

 Step 2: Actual Teasing